boolean-uk/csharp-cloud-azure-challenge/README.md

 - Process orders from Azure (Azurite) through the Company API to a company database (could be a postgres container, in memory, neon etc)

-#### API for Products
+#### Company API for Products

 - This can be a simple API that returns a list of products.
-Could be merged with the Company API or kept serparate
+Could be merged with the Company API or kept serparate.
+Could be [fakestore api](https://fakestoreapi.com/products), something similar or make your own

 #### Design Overview